software-mansion/starknet.py/docs/guide.rst

      - dict with keys matching struct
    * - pointer to felt/felt arrays
      - list of ints
+   * - pointer to struct/struct arrays
+     - list of dicts
    * - unt256
      - int